Recovery in Chapters

 Family involvement during residential treatment consistently improves long-term recovery outcomes.
 We take it seriously and structure it accordingly.

 What grows alongside that clinical progression is something equally important: community.
-The bonds formed inside St. Christopher's residential program are among the most durable and meaningful relationships men carry into the rest of their lives.
+The bonds formed inside St. Christopher's are among the most durable and meaningful relationships men carry into the rest of their lives.
 Long after formal treatment ends, our alumni remain connected to each other and to STC through an active network of weekly meetings, service opportunities, mentorship, and events that keep the brotherhood alive and functioning as one of the most powerful protective forces against long-term relapse.

 Insurance Coverage for Residential Addiction Treatment in Baton Rouge